 Dust and mold are common contaminating culprits.
 Also, things like cleaning supplies, cooking and cooking methods as well as hot showers are additional sources of pollutants.
 The sad truth is, most of our daily living activities contribute to polluted air.
 And, this is in addition to other invisible indoor sources that increase pollution.
 These are things like home location and outdoor pollutants or the building materials used.

 This combination of factors means ensuring good air circulation is absolutely crucial.
-Gases, excess humidity, bacteria and other pollutants never have an opportunity to leave a poorly circulated space.
-Then, occupants are left to inhale the polluted air far longer than one should.
+Gases, excess humidity, bacteria, and other pollutants never have an opportunity to leave a poorly circulated space.
+Then, occupants are left to inhale the polluted air far longer than they should.

 Poor circulation is common in buildings as windows and doors simply aren’t opened often enough to let proper amounts of fresh air in.
 It is perhaps more common in extreme temperature or humid climates because it’s too hot or cold to leave windows open on a regular basis.
 This can cause a buildup of pollutants and humidity, which makes it easier for bacteria and mold to grow.